Advantages & Disadvantages of Integral Blinds

 1. Fewer Maintenance requirements

 Traditional Blinds often tend to catch dust easily.
 Frequent cleaning sessions can only help you to keep the blinds clean.
-But when you purchase well-sealed built-in blinds, they will hardly accumulate any dirt or dust over the years, virtually eliminating the need for constant window cleaning.
-Just once in a while, clean the window glass with a clean cloth, and you are good to go.
+However, when you purchase well-sealed, built-in blinds, they will hardly accumulate dirt or dust over the years, virtually eliminating the need for constant window cleaning.
+Occasionally, clean the window glass with a clean cloth, and you are good to go.

 2. Long-life Span